Edmund Potter

-Edmund Potter (1802–1883) was a Manchester industrialist and MP and grandfather to Beatrix Potter.
+Edmund Potter (1802–1883) was an English politician and industrialist from Derbyshire.
+He was a businessman in Manchester, a Member of Parliament (MP) and a grandfather of the author Beatrix Potter.

 He was a unitarian and, from 1861 to 1874, Liberal MP for Carlisle.
 Potter moved his business to Glossop in 1825, he rebuilt Joseph Lyne's Boggart Mill, and converted it to a printworks.
 He moved his family to Dinting Lodge in 1842.
 Originally calico printing was done by hand, but Potter introduced precision machine printing.
 By 1883, the mill employed 350, and had printed 1 million pieces on 42 machines.
 It was the world's largest calico printing factory.

 Family

 James Potter (1710–1770) of Hindley was a flax merchant.
 He moved to New Market Place, Manchester.
 His son John Potter lived at rural Ardwick Green, Manchester, He married Catherine Eccles of Macclesfield.
 He visited America in 1794.
 They had three sons and two daughters.
 John, the first son, was a calico printer; James (2) was the third son.
 They lived in Ardwick Green.

+Edmund Potter was the son of James (2).
+He lived with his wife Jessica Crompton of Lancaster, in Greenheys, Manchester.